 What Is A Chatbot?

-Put simply, a chatbot is simply an instant messaging platform that delivers responses to your queries, without the need of any type of human intervention or support.
+Put simply, a chatbot is an instant messaging platform that delivers responses to your queries, without the need of any type of human intervention or support.
 They exist on many business websites, especially in those where an E-Commerce store is present.
 Most of the time, chatbots appear on the lower right-hand side of the website, and they usually appear when you first visit it.
 They are often in a minimized state and can be expanded upon by clicking on it.

 Most of the time, there will be a human picture of the Chatbot agent, followed by their name.
 The conversation will normally start with a welcome message, prompting you to ask a question or concern.
-Once you have submitted this, the dialogue then continues until you are satisfied that your question(s) or concern(s) have answered resolved.
+Once you have submitted this, the dialogue then continues until you are satisfied that your question(s) or concern(s) have been answered and resolved.
 But there are also those Chatbots which are automatically populated with “pre-canned” scripts, that allow you to select the one that most closely matches your question or concern.
 An example of this is illustrated below:

 Although most of the Chatbots that are available today involve interacting with text-based messages (such as the ones depicted in the last two illustrations), they can also be voice driven as well.
-In this case, with the microphone that is available on your laptop or Smartphone to ask your question(s) or share your concern(s).
+In this case, is with the microphone that is available on your laptop or Smartphone to ask your question(s) or share your concern(s).
 The best part is, you even get a voice driven response back, which makes for a better, more enjoyable experience for the user.

 The Two Major Types of Chatbots